nicolabs/musiccast-fix-kit/README.md

 ## Docker usage

-Instead of installing _Node.js_ and running the scripts you can run a [docker](https://www.docker.com/) image.
+Instead of installing _Node.js_ and running the scripts you can run from a [docker](https://www.docker.com/) image :

+    docker run -d --network=host nicolabs/musiccast-repairkit:1.1 -s ./scripts/standby-together.js --source 192.168.1.42 --target 192.168.1.43

 Please see [docker-compose.yml](docker-compose.yml) for a deployment template.